This buttery delicious pecan pie recipe is made without corn syrup. Toasting pecans and a hint of cinnamon will enhance the pecan flavor in the pie.

 Pecan Pie Without Corn Syrup

-- 1 9-inch pie crust unbaked and chilled
+- 1 single pie crust unbaked and chilled

 - 1 cup coarsely chopped pecan